Energinet-DataHub/geh-core/source/TestCommon/documents/functionapp-testcommon.md

 The package contains reuseable code to help implementing xUnit integration tests of Energinet DataHub Azure Functions.

-> We aim for documenting types using XML documentation comments, so be sure to also look at those.
+To see examples of how to use the components, look at their tests.
+We aim for documenting types using XML documentation comments, so be sure to also look at those.

 ## Prerequisites